Covid tests for students and staff

-The University of St Andrews is working with the Scottish Government to provide free asymptomatic Covid tests for all students who return to St Andrews in Semester 2.
+The University of St Andrews is working with the Scottish Government to provide free, regular asymptomatic Covid tests for all our students and staff.

 This testing is only for people who do not have symptoms of Covid.
 If you are displaying symptoms or think you might have Covid-19, please contact our Covid Helpdesk or seek a test via NHS Test and Protect.

 Please read the following information carefully before booking your tests.

 How do I get an asymptomatic home testing kit?

 Students and staff can order testing kits for home delivery on the UK Government website.
 Orders contain one pack with seven LFP tests, and are delivered within one to two days.
 Further information can be found on the Scottish Government website.

 How do I book?

 The booking system is available via the MySaint portal for students and staff.